Compare Logitech G705 vs ASUS ROG Harpe Ace Aim Lab

 Product 1: Logitech G705

-MMO suitability was weak in the direct evidence because one review said the six-button layout was not best for MMOs.
+MMO suitability was weak because the six-button layout was considered insufficient for MMO-heavy use.

 Product 2: ASUS ROG Harpe Ace Aim...